mongodb/specifications/source/server-selection/server-selection.rst

 4. Filter the suitable servers by calling the optional, application-provided server selector.

-5. If there are any suitable servers, choose one from those within the latency window according to `Selecting servers within the latency window`_ and return it; otherwise, continue to the next step
+5. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and continue to the next step;
+   otherwise, goto Step #9.

+6. Choose two servers at random from the set of suitable servers in the latency window.
+If there is only 1 server in the latency window, just select that server and goto Step #8.

+7. Of the two randomly chosen servers, select the one with the lower ``operationCount``.
+If both servers have the same ``operationCount``, select arbitrarily between the two of them.

+8. Increment the ``operationCount`` of the selected server and return it.
+Do not go onto later steps.

-6. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed
+9. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed

-7. If more than ``serverSelectionTimeoutMS`` milliseconds have elapsed since the selection start time, raise a `server selection error`_
+10. If more than ``serverSelectionTimeoutMS`` milliseconds have elapsed since the selection start time, raise a `server selection error`_

-8. Goto Step #2
+11. Goto Step #2

 Single-threaded server selection